suffolklibraries/sljekyll/_recurrents/kesgrave-it-drop-in.md

 ---
 recurrent-title: "IT drop in session: ask staff for help with basic computer tasks"
-recurrent-day: third Monday of the month from January
+recurrent-day: third Monday of the month
 recurrent-times: 0930-1200
 recurrent-location: kesgrave-library
 recurrent-location-display-name: Kesgrave Library